liferay/liferay-docs/discover/portal/articles/001-content-sites/01-setting-up-liferay/03-basic-liferay-administration.markdown

 # Basic Liferay Administration

-Before you can do anything in Liferay, it will help to have a quick tour of the where everything is and what all the icons mean.
+Before you can do anything in Liferay, it will help to have a quick tour of where everything is and what all the icons mean.
+We'll cover some of the most common interface elements that you interact with while managing sites and creating content.

 There are four icons that run across the top of the page which you will need to use for most administrative functions.
 The icon on the far left opens the main menu which gives you access to the Control Panel and Site Administration.

 ![Figure X: The basic configuration page.](../../../images/001-menu.png)